 A top-40 national university and a top-10 public university, the University of Texas at Austin is the number one target institution of many Lone Star State teens as well as high-achieving students from around the globe.
-With an elite undergraduate business and engineering school and highly-rated programs in literally dozens of academic concentrations, it’s little wonder that the criteria for admission into UT-Austin grows more challenging with each passing year.
+With an elite undergraduate business and engineering school and highly-rated programs in literally dozens of academic concentrations, it’s little wonder that the criteria for admission as well as the UT Austin acceptance rates grow tougher each passing year.

 • SAT, ACT, and class rank of accepted UT-Austin applicants